Entangled (Red Dwarf): Plot

-While chasing a space weevil, Cat encounters Kryten conducting an experiment with the quantum rod from "Trojan".
+While chasing a space weevil, Cat (Danny John-Jules) encounters Kryten (Robert Llewellyn) conducting an experiment with the quantum rod from "Trojan".
 It unexpectedly causes the two of them to become 'quantum entangled', meaning they are more prone to coincidences such as saying the same thing at exactly the same time, especially when emotionally stressed.

-Meanwhile, Rimmer comes up with a complicated new accident reporting system, involving filling out a form several pages long, which frustrates Lister.
+Meanwhile, Rimmer (Chris Barrie) comes up with a complicated new accident reporting system, involving filling out a form several pages long, which frustrates Lister (Craig Charles).
 Lister discovers a moon with signs of life and heads down in Starbug, hoping to find out if his former lover Kochanski passed this way.
 Much later he returns – minus Starbug.
 He explains that he played poker with some GELFs known as BEGGs (biologically engineered garbage gobblers) and lost Starbug, as well as Rimmer.
 Also, the BEGGs have outfitted him with an explosive device attached to his groin that will explode if he does not pay up.

 An offer of an alternative deal goes nowhere and another poker game is proposed.
 Unfortunately, Kryten and Cat's quantum entanglement combines with a stressed Lister's insistence that he does not 'choke' in poker games and causes the BEGGs to choke to death.
 Hoping to use the quantum entanglement to save his life, Lister gets Cat stressed (by cutting off locks of his hair) and the Dwarfers learn some space co-ordinates that lead them to a space station that Kryten recognises as a science institution that was staffed by scientists who were always wrong.
 Investigating the station's stasis pods, they discover that one is still functional and contains a professor, Irene Edgington - who turns out to be a chimp because an evolution device she invented went wrong.

 The Dwarfers take Edgington back to the ship and use her device to make her human again.
 She tells them how to remove the device, but they have to do the opposite of everything she suggests because all her instructions (excluding the last one) are incorrect.
 After saving Lister, Edgington takes a walk with Rimmer (who she seems to like) and ends up accidentally trapped in an airlock.
 She presses the wrong button and is ejected into space.
 Lister gives Rimmer the accident report forms to fill in.